-When a devastating brain injury leaves Jill Wheatley almost blind — working abroad and far from home — she takes to trail running in the mountains to regain perspective.
+When a traumatic brain injury leaves Jill Wheatley almost blind — working abroad and far from home — she takes to the mountains to regain perspective.

 Neither hovering clouds nor dark morning mist appealed to my fairweather colleagues.
 Embracing the fresh autumn air, I grabbed all things Gore-Tex as I led my Grade 10 physical education class to the sports field.
 A group who seemed to draw on the enthusiasm I feel for physical activity, there was no hesitation as we left the confining gymnasium walls behind.